jfchoii/saints3/README.md

 A warm welcome to you, friend!
 We are very happy you have joined us and we look forward to enjoying the game and guilds with you.

 You may be curious about a lot of things and we have a step by step guide to help you transition into your new community.
 We highly recommend that you learn about your new guild.
-We do things differently than most guilds and hope you will soon experience the benefits.
+We do things differently from most guilds and hope you will soon experience the benefits.

-Progression is a step by step process where you become more informed, more skilled and ultimately a thriving member of the community and earning gold.

 With you in mind, we have created a [Step by Step Guide](/wiki/Step-by-Step-Guide.md) and [in-game Guild Basics Guide](/wiki/Guild-Basics.md) for you to follow to help your progression to be fun and challenging.